DDieterich/ODBCapture/builds/README.md

     4. If "grbtsdo" then COLA_SPATIAL_IDX.tidx - Creates Spatial Data Indexes while logged in as a specific user.
     5. run_report (from build_functions.sh) - Runs the "report_status.sql" script.
     6. move_log_files (from build_functions.sh) - Moves "xml", "log", "bad", and "dsc" files from root level source folders to the correct "builds" folder.
-6. compare_source - This script, in coordination with the "capture_files.sql" script, performs the following:
+6. compare_source.sh - This script, in coordination with the "capture_files.sql" script, performs the following:
     1. Setup Variables
     2. Run the "capture_files.sql" script.
     3. Decode the ".zip.b64" file.